tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 structure with a version they do not support.

 length
 : The length, in bytes, of the next field.
-One primary method of distributing ECHConfig values is via the DNS
-{{!HTTPS-RR=I-D.ietf-dnsop-svcb-https}} where they may be found in HTTPS or SVCB records that can (and will commonly) contain a list of ECHConfig values using the ECHConfigList syntax defined below.
 This length field allows implementations to skip over the elements in such a list where they cannot parse the specific version of ECHConfig.